spencermeyer/Ruby_Webscraping/README.md

 Things to do next.
 ------------------
-1 lots more styling.
-2 make it more robust for http fails.
-3 make it send emails for upcoming milestones.
+1 make it send emails for upcoming milestones.
-4 make a React view consuming the json to sit alongside the existing rails view.
+2 make a React view consuming the json to sit alongside the existing rails view.
-5 extend the stalker feature to get the stalkees wherever they run.
+3 extend the stalker feature to get the stalkees wherever they run.
+4 double collection problem ?
+I only run one worker on prod.
+Have just moved this over to resque only.
+See if it still happens.

 Tech Stack
 ----------